 See full pricingDifferent jobs deserve different tools.
 If you land in the left column, buy theirs — seriously.
 Plenty of teams run both.

 If what you want is an AI agent that executes changes in your account — including budget and bid moves — no; that’s GoMarble’s Agent Mode, and Sentrum deliberately doesn’t do it.
-Sentrum is the alternative if you want the diagnosis with control kept: read-only access, a standing never-touch-budgets rule, statistical verdicts you can present, and flat pricing that doesn’t climb with your spend tier.
+Sentrum is the alternative if you want the diagnosis with control kept: no autonomous execution, a standing never-touch-budgets rule, statistical verdicts you can present, and flat pricing that doesn’t climb with your spend tier.

 Yes — a deliberate one.
 GoMarble answers the “will connecting AI tools get me banned?” fear with content and safeguards while holding write scopes.
-Sentrum answers it structurally: the write path doesn’t exist.
+Sentrum answers it structurally: there is no autonomous write path.
+The only changes it can ever apply are ones you explicitly approve — a pause or resume, a schedule change, or a new ad created as a PAUSED draft — and budgets and bids can’t be touched at all.
 You give up one-click execution; you get an analyst that can never touch a budget, which on client accounts is the difference between a tool and a liability conversation.

 Yes — blended MER, diminishing-returns curves, an incrementality estimator, and cannibalization detection are built into the Measurement surface, fed by your Meta data plus GA4/Shopify revenue sources.
 GoMarble’s own reviewers describe it as “a reporting and creative-intel layer, not a measurement platform” and point users elsewhere for incrementality.